-The total volume of ash that has passed through the FGD Stackout Area since November of 2018 estimated as 350,000 cubic yards.
-At the time of the inspection, it was estimated that about 300 cubic yards were stockpiled at the FGD Stackout Area.
+The total volume of ash that has passed through the FGD Stackout Area since the 2019 inspection was estimated at approximately 175,000 cubic yards.
+At the time of the inspection, it was estimated that about 200 cubic yards were stockpiled at the FGD Stackout Area.